HewlettPackard/squest/README.md

 Squest is a framework that allow you to expose an **Everything-as-a-Service** web portal.

 Exposed services in Squest are not hard coded.
-A service is actually a pointer to your automation in the backend engine Ansible Automation Platform(AAP)/AWX (formerly known as Ansible Tower).
+A service is actually a pointer to your automation in the backend engine Red Hat Ansible Automation Platform(RHAAP)/AWX (formerly known as Ansible Tower).
 It means everything, as long as it exists as an automation script, can be exposed as a service. **The only limit is your own capability of automation**.

 More than a fire and forget tool, Squest can store in its database each deployed instance of services it has provisioned so you can attach to them more automation that allow